vinceimbat/vinceimbat/content/thoughts/my worldview.md

 - [[Minds are unique to each human being]].
 Therefore, [[thoughts/subjective experiences are unique to each human being]].
 - [[The interaction between the external objective physical world and the mind creates subjective experience]].
 This interaction is explained by the [[Indirect interaction theory per Patterson]] of minds.

-Metaphysics is a difficult topic to navigate because [[thoughts/we agree about what we want and disagree about metaphysics and epistemology]].
+Metaphysics is a difficult topic to navigate because [[we agree about what we want and disagree about metaphysics and epistemology]].
 This is why [[buddha avoided metaphysics]].
 But [[thoughts/metaphysics and epistemology can help us be kinder]].

 Others
 - [[God does not exist]].